-Uphold the Student Honor Code and the University Code of Conduct.
+- Uphold the Student Honor Code and the University Code of Conduct

-University Code of Conduct
+University Institutional Rules and Code of Conduct

 "The core values of The University of Texas at Austin are learning, discovery, freedom, leadership, individual opportunity, and responsibility.
 Each member of the University is expected to uphold these values through integrity, honesty, trust, fairness, and respect towards peers and community."

 It is the responsibility of every Longhorn to both know and uphold the university’s expectations for conduct.
-Student Conduct and Academic Integrity in the Office of the Dean of Students fosters a Longhorn State of Mind on campus through the resolution of academic integrity and conduct-related matters as well as educational outreach to students, faculty, and staff.
+Student Conduct and Academic Integrity in the Office of the Dean of Students fosters a Longhorn State of Mind through the resolution of academic integrity and conduct-related matters as well as educational outreach to students, faculty, and staff.
 Specific information about the university’s disciplinary process, related resources, as well as the university’s rules (described in Chapter 11 of the Institutional Rules on Student Services and Activities) can be found on the Student Conduct and Academic Integrity website.